OxygenCobalt/Auxio/info/FAQ.md

 Auxio is available on the [F-Droid](https://f-droid.org/en/packages/org.oxycblt.auxio/) repository.
 Auxio is not and will never be on the play store due to it being a proprietary and draconian platform.

-#### Auxio doesn't load my music correctly!

-This is probably caused by one of two reasons:

-1. If other players like Phonograph, Retro Music, or Music Player GO load it correctly, then Auxio has a bug and it should be [reported](https://github.com/OxygenCobalt/Auxio/issues).
-2. If the aforementioned players don't work, but players like Vanilla Music and VLC do, then it's a problem with the Media APIs that Auxio relies on.
-There is nothing I can do about it.

-#### I have a large library and Auxio takes really long to load it!

-This is expected since reading from the audio database takes awhile, especially with libraries containing 10k songs or more.

 #### Why ExoPlayer?

 ExoPlayer is far more flexible than the native MediaPlayer API, which allows consistent behavior across devices & OEMs and the